Skip to main content

 Traditional Tea

-Spiced tea with cardamom, cinnamon, and cloves, often sweetened.
-Hospitality ritual in Djiboutian culture.
-Similar to Somali shaah.
+Spiced tea with cardamom, cinnamon, and cloves, usually sweetened.
+Offering it is part of how people show hospitality here, and it is close to Somali shaah.

 teaNon-alcoholic